-Jobs in IT attract high salaries, dynamic projects and the potential opportunity to relocate anywhere in the world.
+Jobs in IT attract high salaries, dynamic projects and the potential opportunity to relocate anywhere in the world, especially thanks to the increase in remote roles.
 The good news is that it is possible to get a job in the IT sector without appropriate education/experience.
 Read on to find out how to do it.

 What are the entry points into IT for non-technical specialists?